pluteski/speech-to-text/blog/content/cooperative_game_terms.md

 * Social emotions
 * Police force

+A correlating device is something that sends out signals, private or public, to the players of a game, indicating which strategy each should play.

+A correlated equilibrium is a situation in which there is a correlating device such that, if all players follow the advice of the correlating device, no player can do better by switching to an alternative strategy.

+Correlated equilibrium rather than Nash equilibrium is the appropriate equilibrium concept for cooperative game theory.
+Recent advances in algorithmic game theory are showing that correlated equilibrium is the better choice for game theory generally, based on computational feasibility.

 ## Self-interest axiom
 The self-interest axiom says that people seek to maximize their expected payoffs and believe that others do the same

 Sometimes this axiom is defended as being self-evident, with the fallback assertion being that natural selection could not have produced any other kind of preferences.

 >>    “The first principle of economics is that every agent is actuated only by self interest” (1881). -- F. Y. Edgeworth, a founder of neoclassical economics

-Cooperative economics questions this assertion.
+Cooperative economics questions this assertion, claiming that while self-interest is a good explanation of some human behavior, it cannot explain all human behavior.

+## Alice, Bob, and Carol
+[Alice and Bob](https://en.wikipedia.org/wiki/Alice_and_Bob) are fictional characters commonly used as placeholder names in economics and game theory.

 ## Free riders
 A person free rides if he benefits from the contributions of other group members while himself contributing less or nothing at all.
+A **shirker** is an otherwise trustworthy group member who temporarily avoids performing their civic duty.
+Shirking is a milder form of free riding.

+## Reciprocity

-## Strong reciprocity
+#### Strong reciprocity
 Strong reciprocity is when people sacrifice their own payoffs in order to cooperate with others, to reward the cooperation of others, and to punish free-riding, even when they cannot expect to gain from acting this way.
 The term “strong” intended to distinguish this set of preferences from entirely amoral and self-regarding reciprocation that would not be undertaken in the absence of some payback.

+#### Indirect reciprocity
+Indirect reciprocity occurs when Carole is likely to punish Alice when Alice has been unfair to Bob, and is likely to reward Alice when Alice has been nice to Bob.

+#### Strategic reputation-building
+Strategic reputation-building occurs when Carole behaves cooperatively only when her actions are seen by others, and hence can help build a reputation for social behavior.

 ## Altruism
 Because the strong reciprocator would increase his game payoffs by not cooperating, the motives for behaving this way are considered to be "altruistic".
 This does not necessarily mean "kind" -- a group member that is punishing a second individual for violating group norms might use violent means to do so -- the altruism here is for the benefit of the group, not the individual being punished.

 ## Preferences, Beliefs, and Constraints
 The beliefs, preferences, and constraints model is a key tool in economics and decision theory.
 According to this approach, what individuals do when restricted to a specific set of feasible actions depends on their **desires** and **goals** on the one hand, and their **beliefs** on the other.